qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

 The model basically defines all fields we want to collect - `cell`, `telephone` and `fax` are arrays because there were cases where a business would have more than one number.
 The `address` and `postalAddress` were also split into arrays for convenience when querying.

-### Scrapper.js
+### Scraper.js
 My first attempt at loading pages and parsing them was a disaster, the bot tried to load all 25000 pages at the same time.
-After some deliberation I decided to  create the Scrapper as an EventEmitter and Constructor that fired a `complete` event when it was done parsing a page.
+After some deliberation I decided to  create the Scraper as an EventEmitter and Constructor that fired a `complete` event when it was done parsing a page.
 This would make it possible to process my urls in batches.

     var http = require('http');
     var fs = require('fs');